Translating Classical Buddhism to Modern English

 4. “Kāśyapa, I’ve seen those ascetics fall into hell when their bodies broke up and their lives ended.
 I’ve also seen ascetics born in a heavenly good place when their bodies broke up and their lives ended.
 Sometimes, I’ve seen ascetics who enjoyed the ascetic practices born in hell when their bodies broke up and their lives ended.
 Sometimes, I’ve seen ascetics who enjoyed the ascetic practices born in a heavenly good place.

-7. “Furthermore, Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama’s disciples have unskillful qualities, quite defiled, dark, and ignoble and the disciple of other teachers have the same qualities, which of them is capable of destroying these qualities?
+7. “Furthermore, Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama’s disciples have unskillful qualities that are quite defiled, dark, and ignoble and the disciples of other teachers have the same qualities, which of them is capable of destroying these qualities?
 Kāśyapa, when those who are wise make this observation, they thus know and see: ‘The ascetic Gautama’s disciples are able to destroy these qualities.’
 Kāśyapa, when the wise make this observation, inquire into this, and discuss this, my disciples are who they name.

-9. “Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama’s disciples have skillful qualities, pristine, sublime, and noble, and the disciples of other teachers have the same qualities, which of them is capable of cultivating them and making them grow?’
+9. “Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama’s disciples have skillful qualities that are pristine, sublime, and noble and the disciples of other teachers have the same qualities, which of them is capable of cultivating them and making them grow?’
 Kāśyapa, when the wise make this observation, they thus know and see, ‘Only the ascetic Gautama’s disciples are capable of cultivating these qualities and making them grow.’
 Kāśyapa, when the wise make this observation, inquire into this, and discuss this, my disciples are who they name.

 12. Kāśyapa said, “Gautama, there’s only this path and this way that a monk cultivates, and then he himself knows and sees: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline.’
 It’s only the dirty ascetic practices that make it possible to be named a priest or an ascetic.
 What dirty ascetic practices make it possible to be named a priest or an ascetic?